-This checklist was field tested at more than twenty postsecondary institutions nationwide.6 The results of a nationwide survey to test face-validity of checklist items led to further refinement of the checklist.
-A video presentation of this content is available online; it is titled Equal Access: Universal Design of Instruction.
+A video presentation titled Equal Access: Universal Design of Instruction7 is available online.
 To increase the usefulness of this working document, send suggestions to sherylb@uw.edu.
-For more information and resources regarding applications of UD to education, and checklists for making a tutoring and learning center or other student service accessible to students with disabilities, consult The Center for Universal Design in Education website or the book Universal design in higher education: From principles to practice published by Harvard Education Press; to receive a 20% discount on your order of this book visit the website.8
+For more information and resources regarding applications of UD to education, and checklists for making a tutoring and learning center or other student service accessible to students with disabilities, consult The Center for Universal Design in Education website.5 The book Universal Design in Higher Education: From Principles to Practice published by Harvard Education Press; offers perspectives from UD leaders nationwide.
+To receive a 20% discount visit the DO-IT website.8